New non-landed private homes will have to install recycling chutes

 She pointed to the Pneumatic Waste Conveyance System (PWCS), an automated system which transports waste by air suction through a network of pipes to a central collection station, as the solution.
 The system had been piloted at Yuhua in Jurong under the HDB Greenprint Programme.

-Going forward, the ministry will install PWCS in new HDB areas such as Tampines North and Bidadari, while private developers such as City Developments and CapitaLand have done likewise.
+Going forward, PWCS will be installed in new HDB areas such as Tampines North and Bidadari, while private developers such as City Developments and CapitaLand have done likewise.
 More than 100 condominium developments, such as the Palette at Pasir Ris and Sky Habitat at Bishan, have installed the system, she added.

 To improve the efficiency and hygiene of waste collection, all new non-landed private residential developments with at least 500 dwelling units will need to be installed with PWCS, Dr Khor said.
 This measure will apply to all new non-landed residential development applications submitted from Apr 1, 2018, she added.